Fully funded PhD position at the School of Informatics, University of Edinburgh and Codeplay Software Ltd.

 - Background in software testing or software engineering

-Applicants should follow the link below to apply via the University’s admissions portal (EUCLID) and apply for the following programme: Informatics: LFCS: Theory and Foundations of Computer Science, Databases, Software and Systems Modelling with a start date of 01 OCTOBER 2022.
+Applicants should follow the link below to apply via the University’s admissions portal (EUCLID) and apply for the following programme: Informatics: LFCS: Theory and Foundations of Computer Science, Databases, Software and Systems Modelling with a start date of 1 May 2023 or 1 October 2023.

 Applicants should state “Testing AI Tasks within Autonomous Vehicles” and the research supervisor (Ajitha Rajan) in their application and Research Proposal document.

-Complete applications submitted by June 30th 2022 will receive full consideration; after that date applications will be considered until the position is filled.
-The anticipated start date is 01 OCT 2022.
+Complete applications submitted by 27th January 2023 will receive full consideration; after that date applications will be considered until the position is filled.

 - All degree transcripts and certificates (and certified translations if applicable).

 - Evidence of English Language capability (where applicable).